agittins/bermuda/README.md

 for working out what's going on and troubleshooting, or to use if you have a very custom need that you can solve with template sensors etc.

-If called with no paramaters, the service will return all data.
-Paramaters are available which let you limit or reformat the resulting data to make it easier to work with.
-In particular the `addresses` paramater is helpful to only return data relevant for one or more MAC addresses (or iBeacon UUIDs).
+If called with no parameters, the service will return all data. parameters are available which let you limit or reformat the resulting data to make it easier to work with.
+In particular the `addresses` parameter is helpful to only return data relevant for one or more MAC addresses (or iBeacon UUIDs).
-See the information on paramaters in the `Services` page in home assistant, under `Developer Tools`.
+See the information on parameters in the `Services` page in home assistant, under `Developer Tools`.

 Important: If you decide to use the results of this call for your own templates etc, bear in mind that the format might change in any release, and won't necessarily be considered a "breaking change".